 The ICD-10 code S69.91XA plays a legitimate and necessary role in early injury evaluation.
 When used correctly, it supports timely treatment, accurate documentation, and appropriate reimbursement.
 Providers and coders should view this code as a short-term solution, transitioning to greater specificity as soon as clinical information allows.

-By applying S69.91XA thoughtfully and documenting thoroughly, healthcare teams strengthen compliance, improve data quality, and ensure continuity of care—key components of trustworthy and authoritative medical practice.
+By applying this diagnosis code thoughtfully and documenting thoroughly, healthcare teams strengthen compliance, improve data quality, and ensure continuity of care—key components of trustworthy and authoritative medical practice.